Julian-O/PySLOBS/README.md

   too rapidly.
 * Notifications subtype may be `NEWS`, which is not mentioned in the documentation.
 * When a source is added, the `source_updated` callback may also be triggered an arbitrary number of times.
+* Commands may raise an asyncio.TimeoutError after 5 seconds if a websocket fails (e.g. a network error) between the time the command was sent and a reply was received.